-On Tuesday, April 15, Deutchman, Hatch and their class will attend a baseball game in Rochester between the Triple-A teams, the Rochester Red Wings and the Pawtucket Red Sox, the subjects of one of the course's books.
+Last spring, Deutchman, Hatch and their class have attended a baseball game in Rochester between the Triple-A teams, the Rochester Red Wings and the Pawtucket Red Sox, the subjects of one of the course's books.

 Written by author Dan Barry, "The Bottom of the 33rd: Hope, Redemption and Baseball's Longest Game" chronicles a 33-inning ballgame between the Wings and the Sox that spanned a Saturday night into the next morning, Easter Sunday, in April of 1981.

-Barry, a New York Times columnist, will join the class, alums and other members of the HWS community to watch this year's rematch between the two teams and discuss his work.
-The first pitch of the April 15 Rochester Red Wings game is at 7:05 p.m.
+Barry, a New York Times columnist, joined the class, alums and other members of the HWS community to watch this year's rematch between the two teams and discuss his work.

 Students taking "Baseball and American Culture" also had the chance to travel to the Baseball Hall of Fame in Cooperstown, N.Y.